-Four non-USAP trips to Pole in 2010-11 planned to arrive in rubber-tired vehicles...the first of these was an Indian scientific expedition by the Indian National Centre for Antarctic and Ocean Research (NCAOR) (the expedition web site frame is no longer online) and the Arctic Trucks blog.
+Four non-USAP trips to Pole in 2010-11 planned to arrive in rubber-tired vehicles...the first of these was an Indian scientific expedition by what was then the Indian National Centre for Antarctic and Ocean Research (NCAOR) (the expedition web site frame is no longer online; the project is discussed briefly here) and the Arctic Trucks information page.
 This group got to the ice (Novo) on 8 November, and left for Pole in four Hilux vehicles on the 13th, with 12 people (6 scientists and 2 mechanics from Maitri, and 4 ALCI staff (2 drivers and 2 Icelanders).
 They took GPR, shallow ice core, magnetometer and weather data along the way.
 Eight expedition members reached Pole on the morning of the 22nd in three of the vehicles, after having to replace an axle and a radiator en route.
 (One of the vehicles and several support team members stopped and stayed at the new ALCI fuel depot fourteen miles north of Pole to reorganize the recently airdropped fuel; this aircraft fuel depot would be used for the other Arctic Trucks-supported expeditions.)
 The Pole team had a rest and did some maintenance work in the heavy shop; they headed north on the 24th, rejoining the folks at the fuel cache for the trip back to Novo.

 Above is a photo from Marco Tortonese of one of the vehicles in front of DA just before they departed the station (Marco's blog entry).